Why You DON'T need a Bloodline Trust Will.

 Essentially a Bloodline Trust is a Discretionary Trust that is included as part of your Will.

-Bloodline trusts, which are also known as Family Protection trusts or Wealth Protection Trusts, help to ensure wealth and assets remain within your family.
+Bloodline Trusts, which are also known as Family Protection trusts or Wealth Protection Trusts, help to ensure wealth and assets remain within your family.
 They are recommended to clients as they help to ensure any inheritance you pass to your children is not at risk should one of them get divorced or declared bankrupt.

-Setting up a Bloodline Trust Will ensures that money can only be accessed by your children, your grandchildren or other generations directly related to you.
+Setting up a Bloodline Trust Will ensures that inheritance can only be accessed by your children, your grandchildren or other generations directly related to you.
 Those who have married into your family have no access to funds.

 How are Bloodline Trusts Taxed?